rayfrankenstein/AITOW/README.md

 I also despise the motivation propaganda that usually goes with agile, and the "scrum masters" non-coders interrupting any meaningful technical discussion they don't understand and suggest to take the discussion 'offline' or 'time-boxed'."--imhotap, [https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/](https://www.reddit.com/r/programming/comments/6rsyrd/in_a_nutshell_why_do_a_lot_of_developers_dislike/)

 ---
+"The whole [sprint] terminology shows an attitude hostile to employees, just squeezing out the last drop of juiceout of them.
+Nobody can sprint all the time, sometimes you just need to walk slower.
+I think I have seen 3 types of people
+* some get cynical and just don't care about the sprint goals.
+What doesn't get done this sprint gets carried over to the next one
+* others really want to get ticked off everything.
+So they compromise on quality, pile up technical debt.
+Eventually they hope the project will be closed or they move one.
+* 3rd category burns out themselves.
+This can end badly, I have seen suicide attempts, people disappearing from their family and of course sick leaves and quitting their jobs."--usr1106, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)

+---
 "The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

 This really is the most ridiculous of them all as an absolute statement.
 Complex features across multiple developers are best documented in some form of design documents which are rigorously reviewed and open for all to see and comment on.